13.7.2023

 Our verdict: We were really curious to check out which technologies our colleagues from other companies use for building reporting pipelines.
 Also, I have to admit, the slides were very cool!
 Rating: 8/10

-If you are looking for a ready-to-use solution that would help you extract more value from your data, check out the development of our Data Product team: Datacroft Analytics Stack and contact us for more details!
+If you are looking for a ready-to-use solution that would help you extract more value from your data, check out the development of our Data Product team: Datacroft Analytics Stack - contact us for more details!

 6. Towards Learned Database Systems